How Does Debt Settlement Affect Your Credit Score?

 Can Debt Settlement be Removed from Credit Reports?

-Removing a recently settled account from your credit report is impossible.
+Removing a recently settled account from your credit report is close to impossible.
 The Fair Credit Reporting Act requires creditors to report information accurately.
 If the negative information on your report is correct, there’s nothing you can do except wait.

 There are some steps you can take to protect yourself, though: